ncatlab/nlab-content/pages/2/5/1/2/2152/content.md

 ### domains of holomorphy
 One of the most notably difference of the theory of _one_ complex variable and of _several_ complex variables is that the [riemann mapping theorem] (http://en.wikipedia.org/wiki/Riemann_mapping_theorem) fails in several complex variables, which is in a certain sense the reason why in several complex variables there are domains which can be enlarged such that _all_ holomorphic functions extend to the larger domain.

-_handwaving_ why this is not possible in one dimension: According to the riemann mapping theorem every domain (open, simply connected proper subset of $\mathbb{C}$) is biholomorph equivalent to the circle $E: = \{ z: |z| \le 1 \}$, which means that the rings of holomorphic functions are isomorph, too.
+_handwaving_ why this is not possible in one dimension: According to the riemann mapping theorem every domain (open, simply connected proper subset of $\mathbb{C}$) is biholomorph equivalent to the open disk $E: = \{ z: |z| \lt 1 \}$, which means that the rings of holomorphic functions are isomorph, too.
 But the ring of holomorphic functions on E has to every point in the boundary of E a function that has a pole in this point, so that E cannot be enlarged in a way that all holomorphic functions are extentable.
 Therefore this applies to every domain.

 Some domains in $\mathbb{C}^n$ _do_ have the property that they cannot be enlarged, and since this is an interesting property, the name **domain of holomorphy** was coined for these, and the question how they could be described was promoted to an interesting research topic in the beginning of the 20th century.